FOR IMMEDIATE RELEASE

 The 2015 Best of Edinburgh Award goes to KEY CHANGE, written by Catrina McHugh and directed by Laura Lindow.
-KEY CHANGE will have a New York run courtesy of the Carol Tambor Theatrical Foundation from January 6 – January 31 at New York Theater Workshop’s 4th Street Theater (83 East 4th Street, just west of First Avenue).
+KEY CHANGE will have a New York run courtesy of the Carol Tambor Theatrical Foundation from January 6 – January 31 at New York Theatre Workshop’s 4th Street Theatre (83 East 4th Street, just west of First Avenue).

 Devised by women from HMPYOI Low Newton, a prison in the North of England, KEY CHANGE is a raw and illuminating portrayal of women in prison, using only a few chairs, a ghetto blaster and four rolls of masking tape.